mybrid0/Learning-Platform/README.md

-# GinJohn Tutoring Learning Platform
+# GibJohn Tutoring Learning Platform

 This is a project created for a school project